IM Command-line Interface (CLI)

 Destroy the infrastructure with ID infId.

-getinfo infId
+getinfo infId [radl_attribute]

 Show the information about all the virtual machines associated to the infrastructure with ID infId.
+Optional parameter radl_attribute to show only the value of the specified attribute in the RADL.

 getcontmsg infId